 In some cases, the issue might be as simple as dead batteries in the remote, but if the opener continues to be unresponsive even after changing the batteries, it’s likely that there’s a deeper problem with the opener itself.

-2. The Door Moves Slowly or Unevenly
+Garage Door Moves Slowly or Unevenly

 If your garage door is moving slowly or seems to be struggling to open or close, it could be a sign of a failing opener.
 A garage door opener is designed to move the door at a consistent speed, but if it’s working too hard to do so, it could be an indication that the opener is starting to fail.